Image by Malachi Witt from Pixabay

 It is essential to break down the walls between salespeople and the marketing support they receive, encouraging collaboration from team to team and person to person.

-It can be challenging at first to align sales and marketing, but the benefits of telling a consistent story across all your channels are critical.
-If you manage to do it, your teams will win more deals and keep customers coming back for more.
+At first, aligning sales and marketing can be challenging, but the benefits of telling a consistent story across all your channels are critical.
+If you manage, your teams will win more deals and keep customers returning for more.

 To bridge the gap between the two teams, try to involve your sellers in the content creation process.